Café Kaizen

 04 237 4222

 Sharing a space with Pātaka Art + Museum means there’s always plenty of comings and goings here, and anyone from grandparents to teenagers to business people in suits come to Café Kaizen to grab a Havana coffee and lunch to get them through the day.
 Everything is made onsite by the clever bakers and chefs, so if you’re struggling to decide what to eat, we don’t blame you.
-The infamous rhubarb shortcake is an easy choice for a morning tea treat, while the Reuben sandwich on the lunch menu is a perfect mix of tangy sauerkraut, hot cheese, corned beef and crisp toasted bread.
+The infamous rhubarb shortcake is an easy choice for a morning tea treat, while the Reuben sandwich on the lunch menu is a perfect mix of tangy sauerkraut, hot cheese and corned beef between crisp, toasted bread.

 Words by Rosie Morrison & Photography by Anna Briggs